lmarza/Personal_Insulin_Pump-Integrated_System/README.md

 In this case, the controller must block all the system functionality and the user has to manually solve the issue(s) (see Scenario 5).
 **Other activities**: in the meantime, the battery is discharging; the user are living their normal life and their blood sugar level is changing.
 **System state on completion**: the controller updates the r-values: the current measurement r2 become r1, r1 become r0, and r0 is discarded, in order to get ready for the next blood sugar measurement.

+### Scenario 6:

+Hardware issues right before the blood sugar measurement, the insulin gathering, or the injection.

+**Initial assumption**: A user carries the personal insulin pump device.
+The device could have previously measured multiple blood sugar values.
+The insulin pump device has one or more hardware issues but the controller is not aware of it yet.
+**Normal**: Right before the blood sugar measurement, the insulin gathering or the injection, the controller makes another test of safety only on the current component that it is using.
+The controller states that there is a hardware issue, so it must stop all the current operations sending an error message to the user.
+The hardware test result is stored in hardwareIssues (= true when there is an error).
+**What can go wrong**: the controller stops when the first error is found, where there might be other errors that would have been checked later in the system flow i.e. low battery, needle extraction...
+**Other activities**: in the meantime, the battery is discharging; the user are living their normal life and their blood sugar level is changing.
+**System state on completion**: the controller has sent an error message to the user that has to provide manually to fix the issue.

+### Scenario 7:

+Hardware issues detected and waiting for a fix by the user.

+**Initial assumption**: A user carries the personal insulin pump device.
+The device could have previously measured multiple blood sugar values.
+The insulin pump device has one or more hardware issues and the controller is aware of it, therefore hardwareIssue is 'true'.
+**Normal**: The controller is waiting for a manual solution by the user.
+It must stop all the possible operations sending a message to the user.
+If the user provide a manual fix to the issue, the controller will send a confirmation message to the user informing them about the current situation of the device.
+**What can go wrong**: While the user are manually solving the issue another hardware issue could happen.
+**Other activities**: while the controller is waiting, in the meantime, the battery is discharging if it is not already fully discharged; the user are living their normal life and their blood sugar level is changing, and they have to manually provide a fix to the issue.
+**System state on completion**: if the user solved all the hardware issues sent by the controller, the latter will send a confirmation message to the user and it will resume its normal activities after changing HardwareIssue to false.